saricay/agv/README.md

-# Autonomous guided vehicle project by ITU students
+# Autonomous guided vehicle simulation package
 It is an AGV prototype simulation package which enables us to develop control software for the robot.
 It runs on Gazebo and works with ROS1.
 Both versions of ROS Melodic and Noetic are adaptable to work on.
 To download and use the package, enter the commands below in terminal:

 cd ~/catkin_ws/src<br/>